 St. Thomas Carnival

-Additional attractions for the Carnival season include the Soca Monarch Village, Food Fair and the Cultural Day where groups and individuals celebrate different aspects of Virgin Islands tradition and culture.
+Additional attractions for the Carnival season include the Soca Monarch Village, Food Fair and the Cultural Day where people celebrate different aspects of Virgin Islands tradition and culture.
+Carnival Village, free to the public, opens at the Fort Christian Parking Lot and includes musical entertainment.

-In case you have enough vacation time and plan to island-hop, in the USVI, there are three Carnival events (St. Thomas, St. John, St. Croix) to choose from, with each island celebrating at different times of the year.
+In case you have enough vacation time and plan to island-hop in USVI, there are three Carnival events (St. Thomas, St. John, St. Croix) to choose from, with each island celebrating at different times of the year.

 Return to ST. THOMAS